Viability of Boosted Light Dark Matter in a Two-Component Scenario: Theoretical and Experimental Constraints, and the vectorlike Lepton

-The charged Higgs production at the LHC in the context of $\nu$2HDM is same as in 2HDM, however, due to the smallness of the mixing between the two Higgs bosons, the decays of charged Higgs to quarks are highly suppressed by the mixing factor $\tan \beta$.
-Charged scalars decaying through $H^{\pm}\rightarrow l^{\pm} \nu$ modes were already searched at the LEP and the mass the charged Higgs was constrained as $m_{H^{\pm}}$> 80 GeV \cite{ALEPH:2013htx}.
+where, the $\lambda_{345}=\lambda_3+\lambda_4+\lambda_5=\frac{1}{v^2}\Big[\frac{m_{12}^2}{c_\beta~s_\beta}+\frac{\sin2\alpha}{\sin2\beta}(m_h^2-m_H^2)\Big]$.
+Depending on the choices of the free parameter, $\lambda_{hHH}$ can take large values, which in turn would contribute to a large Higgs invisible decay width.
+In this study, we assume that the total rate at which the SM-like Higgs boson (h) decays invisibly is less than 15\%, which is consistent with the measurements \cite{CMS:2023sdw}.
+In fact, using {\tt HiggsTools} \cite{Bahl:2022igd}, we check that the choices of the masses and couplings used for the benchmark point for later sections are consistent with the measurements of the SM-like Higgs boson ($h$) at the LHC. {The lightest neutral Higgs boson H decays predominantly to neutrinos, therefore leading to the final state with missing transverse energy only.
+These particles will not receive any strong bound from direct searches at the LHC, other than the strong constraint from the measurement of the invisible width of the SM Higgs boson, which has been considered already in our analysis. }\\ \\ { The charged Higgs production at the LHC in the context of $\nu$2HDM is same as in 2HDM, however, due to the smallness of the mixing between the two Higgs bosons, the decays of charged Higgs to quarks are highly suppressed by the mixing factor $\tan \beta$.
+Charged scalars decaying through $H^{\pm}\rightarrow l^{\pm} \nu$ modes were already searched at the LEP and the mass of the charged Higgs was constrained as $m_{H^{\pm}}$> 80 GeV \cite{ALEPH:2013htx}.
 The smallness of $v_2$ and given the mass spectrum, the dominant decay mode of $H^{\pm}$ is $H^{\pm}\rightarrow W^{\pm} H$ with $H$ decaying to neutrinos.
 Evidently, search for charged Higgs boson through this mode will receive large irreducible SM backgrounds.
-Further, note that charged Higgs bosons can also contribute to the rate of the SM-like Higgs boson decay into diphoton through loops \cite{Seto:2015rma} and the Pseudoscalar Higgs $A$ couples dominantly to neutrinos.
-In this work, we set the masses of the charged Higgs boson and the CP-odd neutral Higgs boson at 500 GeV.
-With these choices the above-mentioned bounds, including the constraints from flavor physics and astrophysical observations will be easily satisfied \cite{Bertuzzo:2015ada, Sher:2011mx}.
+Note that charged Higgs bosons can also contribute to the rate of SM-like Higgs boson decay into di-photon through loops \cite{Seto:2015rma}.
+The pseudoscalar Higgs $A$, on the other hand, couples dominantly to neutrinos.
+Therefore, we set the masses of the charged Higgs boson and the CP-odd neutral Higgs boson at 500 GeV, so that all existing collider bounds are satisfied.} \\

-Due to the above-mentioned choice of the masses of the scalar particles, we expect that the oblique parameters ($S,T,U$) \cite{Peskin:1991sw} will play a crucial role in constraining the parameter space \cite{Grimus:2007if,Grimus:2008nb,Haber:2010bw}.
-In particular, the $S$ parameter is highly sensitive to the new physics effects at scales lower than $M_Z$, while $T$ controls the breaking of the custodial symmetry.
-The $U$ parameter is sensitive to the additional contributions to $W$ mass originating from loops involving light charged scalars.
-In the context of neutrinophilic 2HDM, it has been shown already that these oblique parameters play a decisive role in constraining the model space, see for example ~\cite{Machado:2015sha,Mohanty:2018iop}.